 I walked down to the east end of that wall then walked through the opening where the glass should have been out onto the plaza.
 It was then that we learned that the Federal Building had been bombed.
 A man with a Civil Defense helmet on tried to get us to move away from the building.
 It was then that I went back inside to my office to get my jacket and cell phone from my charger.
 It was all very surreal with the damage and screaming and crying upstairs, but in our office, everything was normal.

 I then left the building with one of my coworkers.
 We walked up the street to the Federal Building.
 Everyone else was running or walking away from it.
 My car was parked in the Federal Center Parking garage so I went there to see if it was okay.
 It was still in its spot, but it was covered with a layer of dust or debris a few inches think.
 We then exited the north side of the garage and continued up the street to the front of the Federal Building.
 Sirens were screaming in from all directions, but there were no organized fire or police operations yet.
-I looked up the street that used to run in front of the Federal Building, but was now a huge crater in the ground with the whole front of the building collapsed into it.
+I looked up the street that used to run in front of the Federal Building, but was now it looked like a war zone with the whole front of the building collapsed into it.
 The Water Resources Board building looked like a plane had crashed into it.
 There were cars on fire all over the place.
 There were blood-covered people lying in the parts of the street that had not collapsed.
-There were other people giving them first aid.
+There were other people trying to give them first aid.
+I saw one man covered in blood coming from a head wound walking down the street.
 Other than the approaching sirens, the surreal nature of the scene was compounded by silence.

 A few weeks later when we had a debriefing with a counselor/therapist that the bank hired, I was asked to share what I had seen and how I had dealt with it.
 As I tried to share with them I realized that every time my mind ventured into those details of that day my memory of them always seemed to set them in darkness.
 It was as if it was evening or night.
 However, all of this took place in the morning.
 The counselor/therapist asked me if I had been afraid during it.
 I told him that I did not remember being afraid, but I was very angry.
 The fellow next to me was the head of our security.
 He added that he too was very angry and wanted to be the one to pull the switch when they executed whoever had done it.
 We became best friends that day.

 The reason I shared this is so that I could explain why I spent the next 9 years as a very angry person who did not care too much for well-meaning Christians telling me that I should be able to handle this by simply trusting that God was in control and would work it all out.
 People in my church who were not there that day were the worst.
 Even my pastor seemed clueless on how to handle it.
 I wasn’t the only one from our church family affected by the bombing.
+I know some right now that to this day still can’t go downtown because of what that trauma that day did to them.
 In any case, I was a smoldering cauldron of very hot emotions for many years and it seemed that God was very far away.
 I had a huge problem controlling my temper during this time and my Christian walk became very erratic.
 I had long periods of rebellion sandwiched in shorter periods of repentance and drawing closer to God with this cycle repeating over and over.

 In 2000 my wife and I moved from OKC to Tulsa when I became the Senior DBA for the bank.
 We were active in a large Baptist church in Broken Arrow and I substituted in Sunday school for our teacher when he was traveling.
 However, I was still on the emotional roller coaster with periods of obedience and periods of rebellion fluctuating back and forth.
 It seemed that I had lost the ability to control anything.
-Then the company I work for now recruited me.
-They are in the Kansas City area.
+Then the company I worked for from September 2001 to December 24, 2021 recruited me.
+At that time they were located in the Kansas City area.
 We moved from Tulsa to this area in 2001.
 We became active in a small Baptist church in Olathe, KS.